tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 - Go ahead and `git clone <url>` your **first-web-service** repository:
   - `cd` into it, and `npm i` to download all your dependencies
+  - `npm run nodemon` to boot up the server
+  - head to `http://localhost:3000/` to be sure that the app functions as before
+  - now let's start refactoring this code!

 ### II-B. Create the jsonResponses.js module

 - Create a new file named in the **src** directory named **jsonResponses.js**, and move the following code into it:
   - `const getRandomNumberJSON = ...`